-Malik Eye Care are Manhattan’s premier cataract surgery specialists providing personalized and precision care for your eyes.
+Malik Eye Care is Manhattan’s premier cataract surgery specialists providing personalized and precision care for your eyes.

 A cataract is a clouding of the eye’s natural lens, which lies behind the iris and the pupil.
 The lens works much like a camera lens, focusing light onto the retina at the back of the eye.
 The lens also adjusts the eye’s focus, letting us see things clearly both up close and far away.